Core-Facility-Research-Data-Management/Supplementing-Code-for-the-Migrating-patient-data-from-Excel-to-REDCap-Workflow/README.md

 Combine-Excel-Sheets-to-CSV.R

 #### Description
-This script merges different sheets of an Excel-Spreadsheet to a single CSV by column.<br>
+This script merges different sheets of an Excel-Spreadsheet to a single CSV by column.
 Merged cells must first be unmerged in the Excel spreadsheet.

 #### Supplementing files in ancillary dataset